The-Compiler/pytest-vw/README.rst

 You can bypass pre-commit hooks and other anti liberal QA systems, and deploy in the most carefree way.

-* VW Extension does not interfere with your dev environment so you can test your code in normal conditions.
+* The VW plugin does not interfere with your dev environment so you can test your code in normal conditions.
 * It automatically detects CI environments and makes your test suites succeed even with failing assertions or unwanted exceptions \o/

 ----